-On the back end of the model, the SwitchHitter uses an offset plate with a U-style clamp that attaches to the cross bar.
+On the back end of the rack, the SwitchHitter uses an offset plate with a U-style clamp that attaches to the crossbar.
 The Trio also uses a U-bolt style clamp, but it sits inline and is adjusted with wing nuts.
 We prefer the set up of the Trio, as it is easier to manipulate.
 Overall, the two racks receive the same score.
 Neither is very easy to remove and both take up the same amount of space for storage.

 Ease of Assembly

 This rack comes with a nice long cable lock that extends from the rear of the rack.
 The Kuat Trio has the same system, but the Trio comes with lock cores installed, and the SwitchHitter does not.
-RockMounts sells lock cores for the SwitchHitter, but the base model does not come with any locks.
-Due to this the SwitchHitter scores lower than many other roof racks we tested for security.
+RockyMounts sells lock cores for the SwitchHitter, but the base model doesn't come with them.
+Due to this, the SwitchHitter scores lower than many other roof racks we tested for security.

 The SwitchHitter and the Trio are both made predominantly of aluminum.
-We like aluminum for its corrosion resistance and light weight.
-The lack of moving parts enhances the long-term durability of fork mount racks compared to racks like the Yakima FrontLoader which has lots of moving parts.
-The SwitchHitter scores lower than the Trio due to the flimsy plastic cover that houses the front cross bar clamp and axle tube retention bolts.
+We like aluminum for its corrosion resistance and lightweight.
+The lack of moving parts enhances the long-term durability of fork mount racks compared to racks like the Yakima FrontLoader which has more moving parts.
+The SwitchHitter scores lower than the Trio due to the flimsy plastic cover that houses the front crossbar clamp and axle tube retention bolts.
 The Trio is a single piece of aluminum, and the u-bolt clamp design is less prone to damage and sun degradation.

 This model is best suited to those who have vehicles with a higher roof, that would make loading bikes in an upright rack like the Yakima FrontLoaderdifficult.
 It is also ideal for riders with multiple bikes that have differing front axle standards.